 Ms. Nance's testimony was not hearsay.
 Generally, Ms. Nance did not testify about statements Erica Lambert made to her.
 Instead, she testified about actions she herself took in response to a phone call from Erica Lambert.
 Ms. Nance testified that sometime between 7:00 and 8:00 a.m. on June 1, 2014 she met Ms. Lambert at a Sheetz gas station in Chambersburg PA.
-The Defendant, who she knew as Dewboy, was with Ms. Lambert.
-Ms. Lambert and the Defendant were in a champagne or gold colored car.
+Appellant, who she knew as Dewboy, was with Ms. Lambert.
+Ms. Lambert and Appellant were in a champagne or gold colored car.
 N.T., April 13, 2016 at 91-94.

-The only reason the contents of the phone call were discussed was to show how Ms. Nance knew to go to that particular Sheetz gas station.
+The only reason the contents of the phone call were discussed was to show how Ms.

+Nance knew to go to that particular Sheetz gas station.
 The prosecutor asked, "How did you know to go to that spot?"
-In response to that question, Ms. Nance replied, "Okay so she [Erica Lambert] called me and she asked if she could meet me at the Sheetz to borrow a hundred dollars at that particular Sheetz."
+In response to that question, Ms. Nance replied, "Okay so she hundred dollars at that particular Sheetz."
 This statement was not offered to show its truth, i.e. that Ms. Lambert called to borrow a hundred dollars or even that she actually borrowed that amount of money.
 It was offered to show how Ms. Nance knew to meet Ms. Lambert at that location.
 Therefore, the discussion of the contents of the phone call was not hearsay.